Your Guide to Avoiding Motorcycle Accidents

 Do not ride when you are exhausted or inebriated

-One of the biggest mistakes made by motorcyclists is driving when they feel drowsy.
-This might be the early hours of the morning when you have to make it to office or late in the evenings back from work.
-It is proven that the brain works at a sub-optimal level when you are sleepy and your lack of immediate response puts you at the risk of motorcycle accidents.
-The same effects work on your brain under the influence of alcohol.
-Driving in such a state not only violates the law, but also puts you at threat of colliding with others.
+One of the biggest mistakes made by motorcyclists is driving while drowsy.
+This might be early in the morning when you have to make it to work or late in the evening going home.
+It is proven that the brain works at a sub-optimal level when you are sleepy, causing slow responsiveness and putting you at the risk of an accident.
+Driving while fatigued equates to driving under the influence of alcohol, so it's best to avoid.
+Driving in such a state not only violates the law, but also puts others at risk.

 Avoid travelling at night